Table of Contents

 Cleaning of centrifugal juicers can be done in four easy steps:

 - Remove hopper, wash, and place on drying towel

 - Remove spinning blade, wash, and place on drying towel

 - Remove juice collection bowl, wash, and place on drying towel

 - Lastly, remove pulp collection container, dump, wash, and place on drying towel

-As you can see assembly and cleaning of centrifugal juicers is simple given the few components that make up this type of juicer.
+As you can see assembly and cleaning is simple given the few components that make up this type of juicer.

 Speed of a Centrifugal Juicer:

 Centrifugal Juicers spin at anywhere from 6,000 to 16,000 RPM’s, or rotations per minute.
 That means that the blade and filter inside the unit is spinning up to 16,000 rotations each minute you are juicing.